Spence & Lyda’s Innate Collection is a Timely Rally Cry

 In 2018 Spence & Lyda collaborated with Australian designer-maker Jon Goulder, to create the expertly crafted ‘Innate Night’ collection.
-The furniture range is made from Tasmanian Oak and Blackwood, Australian leather and steel.

 “Innate became about who we are as Australian’s.
 We were trying to understand and drill down to what is innate in an Australian.
 It’s the tactility of the materials around us.
 It’s the saddle leather from our history with Bush Rangers, it’s the stone we’re stomping around on all the time and it’s the beautiful natural woods that we have to use,” says Lyda.